 This is a full beauty qualification.
 After covering general beauty treatments at Level 2, beauty therapists can learn more specialised treatments at Level 3, such as Swedish massage, intimate waxing and makeup.
 Beauty therapists who wish to specialise even further may choose to progress to Level 4, however, Level 3 is a sufficient qualification to seek employment in a beauty salon or to work as a self employed beautician offering the full range of beauty treatments.

 Facethetics offer several advanced skin courses to beauty therapists who are qualified to Level 3, these include Chemical Peels, Microneedling and Microdermabrasion.
-We also deliver the full range of Sally Durant Advanced Skin Level 4 qualifications, all of which are open to Level 3 beauty therapists.
+We also offer the Level 3 Certificate in Anatomy, Physiology and Pathology, which opens up a number of career pathways for those interested in beauty or skin treatments.

 Level 4 covers the more advanced beauty procedures, such as micropigmentation, laser and IPL.
 If a beauty therapist wishes to specialise in a more technical area of beauty, they will most likely need to study a Level 4 course.